holtalex/Personal-site/PRIVACYPOLICY.md

 **Last updated:** 18/12/2025

-This Privacy Policy explains how this website, www.alexholt.uk, (the “Site”) handles information when you visit it.
+This Privacy Policy explains how this website, alexholt.uk, (the “Site”) handles information when you visit it.

 ---